hubertrh/mdm-structural-and-civil-engineering/README.md

 ## Design Ethos

-The website's design is intentionally straightforward, adhering to specific guidelines provided by MDM, including color schemes and font choices, ensuring brand consistency.
+The website's design is intentionally straightforward, **adhering to specific guidelines provided by MDM**, including color schemes and font choices, ensuring brand consistency.
 The user interface is crafted for clarity and ease of use, providing an intuitive experience while maintaining a professional aesthetic that mirrors MDM's industry reputation.

-## Technical Stack
+## Tech Stack

 - **Next.js & TypeScript:** Chosen for its robustness and type safety in web application development.
 - **Tailwind CSS:** Allows for custom design implementation while following the strict design guidelines provided by MDM.